Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Quantitative Heegaard-Floer homology and a Künneth Formula

 The complex is filtered by the symplectic action: given a Hamiltonian chord $y$ with capping $\hat{y}$, its action is

+The constant $\eta$ appearing in the formula for the action parametrises a deformation one has to apply to the symplectic form on the symmetric product obtained in \cite{Perutz} in order to make the quotient Lagrangian monotone: for a detailed explanation see \cite[Remark 4.22]{CGHMSS22}.
+By \cite[Lemmata 3.3, 3.4]{M} (which still hold in the context of this paper) the unfiltered complex shall not depend on $\eta$, hence we suppress it from the notation.
+The action filtration as expected however does, and showing that its dependence on $\eta$ is connected to the braid type of a Hamiltonian diffeomorphism (if such braid type is defined) is in fact one key argument towards our proof.
+The actual value of $\eta$ is easily recovered from the area of the non-contractible component $B_{k+1}$:

+An explanation for this relation in the case of a surface without boundary (which is the case we are interested in) is the object of Section \ref{sec:monotonicity}.
 The very last term is the intersection product between the capping and the diagonal: this is well defined because the capping sends the boundary of the square to the Lagrangians, which do not intersect the diagonal by assumption.
-The group $\pi_2(X)$ acts on the space of capped intersections, given by recapping: since the Lagrangian $\Sym^{k+g}(\underline L)$ is monotone, the symplectic action is shifted by multiples of $\lambda$ by recapping.
+The group $\pi_2(X)$ acts on the space of capped Hamiltonian chords, given by recapping: since the Lagrangian $\Sym^{k+g}(\underline L)$ is monotone, the symplectic action is shifted by multiples of $\lambda$ by recapping.

-\begin{prp} The homology of $CF(\underline L, H)$ is non-zero. \end{prp} \begin{proof} The proof is a simple application of the Künneth formula together with continuation maps for the homology, see Section \ref{sec:kunneth}). \end{proof} The homology admits a product structure with unit $\mathbf{1}$: we define the spectral invariant $c_{\underline L}(H)$ as: